-Fluorescent lights and some other types of lights and lamps contain toxic chemicals and fall under the dangerous waste regulations.
-Find out why universal waste management is the easier, preferred waste option for disposing of lights and lamps and how it works.
+Fluorescent lights and some other types of lights and lamps contain toxic chemicals that fall under the dangerous waste regulations.
+Businesses can choose to manage their lights and lamps as universal waste, an often easier option, but it requires they follow certain procedures.

 You can manage any type of lamp that designates as dangerous waste as universal waste.